 Nerve to Obturator Internus

 The nerve to obturator internus appears from ventral sections of the ventral rami of L5; S1, S2 of sacral plexus.
 It enters the gluteal region via greater sciatic foramen below the piriformis.
 It crosses the dorsal aspect of ischial spine lateral to internal pudendal vessels and after that enters forward via the lesser sciatic foramen deep to the fascia covering the obturator internus.
-It provides obturator internus and gemellus superior.
+It supplies obturator internus and gemellus superior.

 Perforating Cutaneous Nerve

 The perforating cutaneous nerve originates from the sacral plexus (S2, S3).
-It pierces the lower part of sacrotuberous ligament and after that winds around the lower border of gluteus maximus to provide the skin of the posteroinferior quadrant of the gluteal region.
+It pierces the lower part of sacrotuberous ligament and after that winds around the lower border of gluteus maximus to supplies the skin of the posteroinferior quadrant of the gluteal region.

 Intramuscular Injection in Gluteal Region